kamathavan/CVAppBuild/README.md

 # CVAppBuild
-Curriculum Vitae is developed for assignment purspose
+Curriculum Vitae is developed for assignment purspose.
+This assignment implemented using MVP architecture design pattern using Kotlin programming language for android.

 Sample profile uploaded into the Firebase Cloud Storage in Google. https://console.firebase.google.com/u/0/project/cvappbuild/storage/cvappbuild.appspot.com/files